Virtual Trivia Night: Winter Holidays

 $40/ team (up to 6 players)

-To book a private game for your company team or private event, get in touch at email@example.com
+For more information or to book a private game for your company team or private event, get in touch with us at firstname.lastname@example.org

 What tech do I need to play this game?